Trump commerce pick Wilbur Ross slams 'malicious' trading tactics

-Billionaire Wilbur Ross, President-elect Donald Trump's pick for commerce secretary, criticized countries that fail to play by the rules of global trade by resorting to "malicious" tactics.
+Billionaire Wilbur Ross, President-elect Donald Trump's pick for commerce secretary, warned that countries that resort to "malicious" trading tactics should get "severely" punished.

-In prepared remarks to be delivered during his confirmation hearing on Wednesday, Ross described himself as "pro trade."
+During his confirmation hearing on Wednesday, Ross described himself as "pro trade," but that he backs only "sensible trade."

-However, the famed investor said he only backs "sensible trade" that is not "detrimental to the American worker and to the domestic manufacturing base."

-Ross, who made a fortune as a turnaround artist that resurrected dying manufacturing businesses, didn't name China directly.
-However, he seemed to point his finger at the world's second-biggest economy.

 "We should not put up with malicious trading activities, state-owned enterprises or subsidized production," Ross said.